glennsantos/Book-Notes/The 4 Stages of Psychological Safety.md

 ## Challenger Safety
 > Challenger safety is a license to innovate.
 > the confidence to speak truth to power when you think something needs to change and it’s time to say so.
+> a level of psychological safety so high that people feel empowered to challenge the status quo

 Only when people feel free and able do they apply their creativity.